 Key Highlights

-The components of the intraday momentum index are mentioned below.
+The components of the Intraday Momentum Index indicator are mentioned below:

 Price Changes

-1. Very high and very low prices The high and low price of the security on that trading day shall be taken into account in the IMI calculation.
-These values shall be expressed in the sum of the highest and minimum prices at which the security has been traded within a specific period.
+Very high and very low prices: The highest and lowest prices of the security on a trading day are considered in the IMI calculation.
+These values represent the maximum and minimum prices at which the security has been traded within a specific period.

-2. Prices at the closed and open In addition, IMI uses prices at the close and open markets for security to gauge overall price fluctuations during the trading day.
+Opening and Closing Prices: The IMI uses prices at the close and open markets for security to gauge overall price fluctuations during the trading day.
 The close price denotes the security's final trading price for the day, whereas the open price denotes the first exchanged price once the market opens.

 Trading Volume

-2. Significance in the IMI calculation This indicator provides a more accurate representation of the market's momentum by including trading volumes in its IMI calculation.
+2. Significance in the IMI calculation: This indicator provides a more accurate representation of the market momentum by including trading volumes in its IMI calculation.
 The IMI can filter any potentially misleading signals as a result of low trading activity or market anomalies by taking into account both price and volume data.

 The following formula is used to calculate the IMI.